 - information about the quantity, technical configuration, type, destination, location, and amount of your use of the phone services; and

 - information contained on your telephone bill concerning the type of phone services and features you receive.

-That phone information, when matched to your name, address, and telephone number is known as customer proprietary network information or CPNI for short.
+That phone information is known as customer proprietary network information or CPNI for short.
 This notice, which includes our CPNI Policy, describes what CPNI information we obtain, how we protect it, and how it may be used.
-If you are a customer of our phone services, you have the right, and Comcast has a duty, under the Telecommunications Act and applicable state law, to protect the confidentiality of CPNI.
-We will also honor any restrictions applied by state law, to the extent applicable.
-WE EXPLAIN BELOW UNDER "HOW DO I GIVE OR WITHHOLD MY APPROVAL FOR COMCAST TO USE CPNI TO MARKET ADDITIONAL PRODUCTS AND SERVICES TO ME?"
-HOW YOU CAN APPROVE OUR USE OF CPNI OR WITHDRAW YOUR APPROVAL.
+If you are a customer of our phone services, you have the right, and Comcast has a duty, under the Communications Act and applicable state law, to protect the confidentiality of CPNI.
+We explain below under "HOW DO I GIVE OR WITHHOLD MY APPROVAL FOR COMCAST TO USE CPNI TO MARKET ADDITIONAL PRODUCTS AND SERVICES TO ME?" how you can approve our use of CPNI or withdraw your approval.

 Special Note: Our CPNI Policy applies to the voice communications-related services provided by the applicable Comcast operating company that delivers voice services to our customers.

-In this notice, the terms "Comcast," "we," "us," or "our" refer to the operating company subsidiary or subsidiaries of Comcast Corporation that (i) owns and/or operates the cable television system in your area pursuant to a cable television franchise with the local franchising authority, or (ii) is operating in your area.
+In this notice, the terms "Comcast," "we," "us," or "our" refer to the operating company subsidiary or subsidiaries of Comcast Corporation that (i) owns and/or operates the cable television system in your area pursuant to a cable television franchise with the local franchising authority, or (ii) is the operating company that delivers voice services in your area.
 The term "you" refers to you as a subscriber to one or more of our cable service and other services.